Study Notes

 Boltzmann Machines, Visually: From Hopfield Nets to Stochastic Neurons

-You already know Hopfield networks slide downhill into the nearest memory — and get stuck.
+Hopfield networks slide downhill into the nearest memory — and get stuck.
 Add a single ingredient, temperature, and that deterministic descent becomes a Boltzmann machine that samples, escapes local minima, and learns.
-A hands-on, visual refresher with live energy landscapes, annealing, and a trainable RBM.
+A hands-on, visual walk-through with live energy landscapes, annealing, and a trainable RBM.

 Read More →